sanjul/storm-tracker/README.md

 An experimental flutter app for tracking 'personal storms'!

-This could probably function as a basic cycle tracker.
+This could potentially function as a basic cycle tracker.

 ## Screens
 <div style="text-align: center">